Gravitational waves from strong first order phase transitions: Results

 We now turn our attention to fluid velocities.
-Fig.~\ref{U_vel_xi} (middle row) shows projected and total fluid 3-velocities and weighted 4-velocities.
-Maximum fluid velocities in each of the components of the weighted 4-velocity are given in Table \ref{t:tsh_teddy}, along with the inferred shock and eddy turn-over times, which are defined using $R_*$ as the length scale.
+Fig.~\ref{fig:U_vel_xi} (middle row) shows projected and total fluid 3-velocities and weighted 4-velocities.
+The maximum fluid velocities for each of the components of the weighted 4-velocity are given in Table~\ref{tab:tsh_teddy}, along with the inferred shock and eddy turn-over times, which are defined using $R_*$ as the length scale.

 We see that in the detonation, the compressional modes dominate, and show a marked decrease from the maximum, decaying by about 40\% by the end of the simulation.
 The vortical velocity is much smaller: at most $U_\perp \simeq 0.05$, and decays by about 15\% by the end of the simulation.
 One also sees that the weighted 4-velocity is around 40\% larger than the 3-velocity.
 This is too large a difference to be accounted for by the Lorentz $\ga$ factor, which is around 1.03 for the maximum RMS 3-velocity.
 Instead it points to strong correlations between the enthalpy and the velocity.
 This is a feature of a shock, rather than a sound wave, where they are in antiphase.
-Along with the strong visual impression of shocks in Fig.~\ref{fig:figureSlices}, we can infer that the detonation flow is shock-dominated,
+Along with the strong visual impression of shocks in Fig.~\ref{fig:figureSlices}, we can infer that the detonation flow is shock-dominated.

 By contrast, the deflagration generates a significant amount of vorticity.
-Although when the weighted 4-velocity $U$ peaks, at $t \approx 1500/T_c$, the flow is dominantly compressional, vorticity continues to rise with $\bar{U}_\perp$ reaching roughly $0.08$ at $t=3000/T_c$.
-Given the initially faster decay rate of $\bar{U}_\parallel$ these end up being of similar order of magnitude at the end of the run, with $\bar{U}_\parallel \approx 0.11$ and $\bar{U}_\perp \approx 0.08$ at $t=8000/T_c$.
+The flow is predominantly compressional when the weighted 4-velocity $U$ is at its maximum (at $t \approx 1500/T_c$).
+However, vorticity continues to rise with $\bar{U}_\perp$ reaching roughly $0.08$ at $t=3000/T_c$.
+Given the initially faster decay rate of $\bar{U}_\parallel$, these end up being of similar magnitude at the end of the run, with $\bar{U}_\parallel \approx 0.11$ and $\bar{U}_\perp \approx 0.08$ at $t=8000/T_c$.
 Indeed, the compressional and vortical modes appear to be reaching a constant ratio: after a time around $5000/\Tc$, the ratio between $U_\parallel/U_\perp $ fluctuates in the range 1.4 -- 1.5.
-The ratio is not equipartition, which would be $U_\perp \approx \sqrt{2}U_\parallel$, but it does suggest some exchange between the components which merits further exploration with longer runs.
+The ratio is not equipartition, which would be $U_\perp \approx \sqrt{2}U_\parallel$, but it does suggest some exchange between the components which merits further exploration with longer simulations.